Help us improve your experience.

 • Ignore the event—Do not generate a system log message for this event and do not process any further policy instructions for this event.

-• Execute an event script—Execute an event script on receipt of an event.
-Event scripts are Extensible Stylesheet Language Transformations (XSLT), Stylesheet Language Alternative syntaX (SLAX), or Python scripts that you write to perform any function available through Junos XML or Junos XML protocol remote procedure calls (RPCs).
-For example, a script can run an operational mode command, inspect the command output, and then determine the next appropriate action.
-This process can be repeated until the source of the problem is determined.
-The output of the script is stored in a file, which is then uploaded to a specified URL.
-You can include variables in the arguments to a script that allow data from the triggering event to be incorporated into the script.
-Additionally, you can define your own set of arguments that is passed to an event script when it’s invoked.
+• Execute an event script—Event scripts are Python, SLAX, or XSLT scripts that you write to perform any function available through Junos XML or Junos XML protocol remote procedure calls (RPCs).
+For example, an event script can run an operational mode command, inspect the command output, and then determine the next appropriate action.
+This process can be repeated until the source of the problem is determined and corrected.
+You can include variables in the script arguments that allow data from the triggering event to be incorporated into the script.
+Additionally, you can define your own set of arguments to pass to an event script when it is invoked.
+The event script output can be written to a file that is uploaded to a specified URL.

 • Raise an SNMP trap.